 Our contributions are summarized as follows:

-\begin{itemize} \item We present ELA-ZSON, an efficient layout-aware zero-shot object navigation approach that leverages hierarchical planning, managed by an LLM-powered agent without further rewards or training. \item We develop a novel hierarchical strategy that integrates global topological layout-aware planning with a local dynamic-aware imperative approach, ensuring efficient and effective navigation both globally and locally in complex indoor environments. \item Complex experiments are conducted on the MP3D dataset demonstrating a 85\% SR and 79\% SPL in object navigation.
-Deployments on both virtual agent and real robotics are provided to verify the applicability and robustness. \end{itemize}
+\begin{itemize} \item We present LOG-Nav, an efficient layout-aware object-goal navigation approach that leverages hierarchical planning, managed by an LLM-powered agent without further rewards or training. \item We develop a novel hierarchical strategy that integrates global topological layout-aware planning with a local dynamic-aware imperative approach, ensuring efficient and effective navigation both globally and locally in complex indoor environments. \item Complex experiments are conducted on the MP3D dataset demonstrating a 85\% SR and 79\% SPL in object navigation.
+Deployments on both virtual agent and real robots are provided to verify the applicability. \end{itemize}